Sarajevo: Tram, bus and trolleybus

 There are seven tramway lines supplemented by five trolleybus lines and numerous bus routes.
 The main railway station in Sarajevo is in the north-central area of the city.
 From there, the tracks head west before branching off in different directions, including to industrial zones in the city.
 Sarajevo is undergoing a major infrastructure renewal; many highways and streets are being repaved, the tram system is undergoing modernization, and new bridges and roads are under construction.
 In January 2021, the city bought 25 new BKM 433 trolleybuses.
-In August 2021, tram track renovation started.
-The city also bought 15 new Stadler Tango trams in September 2021, expected to arrive in September 2023.
+Tram track renovation lasted from August 2021 to September 2023.
+The city also bought 15 new Stadler Tango trams in September 2021.
+The first tram arrived in December 2023, while the rest are expected to arrive by the summer of 2024.
+An additional 10 new trams were bought, as well as 30 new buses.